 - Verifies identity of persons entering and leaving the Corrections Facility.

-This classification is covered by a MOU between Monterey County and SEIU Local 521.
-Employment is contingent upon acceptable documentation verifying identity and authorization for employment in the U.S. If you are hired into this classification in a temporary position, your rate of pay will be hourly, and you will not be eligible for the benefits listed in the summary.
+As a condition of employment, prospective employees may be required to submit to a background review which may include a review of information concerning present and/or prior employment, driving record, and record of any criminal convictions.
+Employment is contingent upon acceptable documentation verifying identity and authorization for employment in the U.S.; a list of acceptable documents is available on the USCIS Form I-9.
+If you are hired into this classification in a temporary position, your rate of pay will be hourly, and you will not be eligible for the benefits listed in the summary.
 Application and Selection Procedures Apply On-Line at

-https://www.governmentjobs.com/careers/montereycounty Applications may also be obtained from and submitted to:
+may be obtained from and submitted during normal business hours,

 Monterey County Sheriff's Office

 Phone: (831) 755-3744 or (831) 755-3702 Fax: (831) 755-3828

 The selection process is tentative, and applicants will be notified if changes are made.
 To assess applicants' possession of required qualifications, the examination process may include an oral examination, pre-examination exercises, performance examination, and/or written examination.
 The competitive examination process includes submittal of required application materials.
 A complete application package will include: